floswald/SMM.jl/README.md

 ## Documentation

-Still work in progres, although most of the docstrings have been written - so checkout `?MOpt.BGPChain` for example in the REPL.
+Still work in progress, although most of the docstrings have been written - so checkout `?MOpt.BGPChain` for example in the REPL.
 I recommend to look at `src/motp/Examples.jl` and the notebook `src/motp/Example_Parallel.ipynb`:

 ### Example Usage of the BGP Algorithm